Baba Vanga: The 'Nostradamus of the Balkans' made some terrifying predictions for 2024

 Arguably one of her reported predictions for 2023 – that solar activity could have serious consequences for the Earth – was sort-of backed up by real-world events.

-Believers say she predicted her own death accurately, but her claims are often vague enough to give her a bit of protection through ambiguity.
+Believers say she even predicted her own death accurately, but her claims are often vague enough to give her a bit of leeway through ambiguity.

 So according to reports, and with a pinch of salt, here are Baba Vanga’s predictions for 2024: